co-cart/co-cart/readme.txt

 = Features =

+* NEW: Retrieve products or a single product.
 * Add products to the cart.
 * Update items in the cart.
 * Remove items from the cart.